pentandra/lifepreserver/METADATA.md

 ### `service_profiles`

+OPTIONAL_FOR_KINDS: `person`, `member`, `organization`

 A list of profiles provided for the person or organization by third-party services, e.g. twitter.
-Constructed as an array that could be empty.
+Constructed as an array containing `Hash` objects with the following keys, each representing a service profile.
+This array could be empty if the member has no third-part service profiles.

 #### `uri`